 Carbon neutrality is a process that is intended to achieve net zero greenhouse gases by two means: 1) eliminating greenhouse gas (GHG) emissions wherever feasible, and 2) implementing a combination of carbon sequestration and carbon offsetting initiatives for the equivalent amount released.
 Therefore, the three considerations of carbon neutrality are, in order of priority: GHG reductions, carbon sequestration, and carbon offsets.
 In the Climate & Sustainability Action Plan, we focus first and foremost on reducing rather than offsetting carbon.

 McGill, as a world-class research and teaching institution, is characterized by high energy intensity, a travelling population and a sizeable carbon footprint.
-In 2015, we emitted 54,060 tonnes of CO2e (carbon dioxide equivalent) per year.
-Between 1990 and 2015, we reduced our total emissions by 12%.
-How- ever, both Scope 2 and 3 emissions have increased due to growth in McGill’s population.
-Scope 1 has been the only area of reduction, and is currently 25% lower than it was in 1990.
-McGill’s annual Greenhouse Gas Inventories provide historical and current information, and indicate how McGill’s emissions have evolved.
+In 2017, we emitted 56,004 tonnes of CO2e (carbon dioxide equivalent).
+Between 1990 and 2015, we reduced our total emissions by 15%.
+Our Scope 2 (electricity, steam, and other district heating) and Scope 3 (air travel, commuting, and other indirect activities) emissions grew between 1990 and 2015 due to growth in McGill’s population and the acquisition of new space.
+Between 2015 and 2017, however, we achieved reductions in Scope 2 and Scope 3 emissions.
+Thanks in large part to the ongoing implementation of McGill’s Energy Management Plans, our Scope 1 emissions – dominated by natural gas consumption for heating and cooling our buildings – have decreased consistently and were 29% lower in 2017 than in 1990.
+McGill’s annual greenhouse gas inventories provide historical and current information, and indicate how McGill’s emissions have evolved.
+You can read our 2017 Greenhouse Gas Inventory Report for further detail.

-McGill aims to achieve carbon neutrality by 2040, with an intermediate target of reducing our GHG emissions by 58% by 2025 compared to 1990 levels and the aforementioned recurring 3-year target review cycles.
+McGill aims to achieve carbon neutrality by 2040, with an intermediate target of reducing GHG emissions by 58% by 2025 compared to 1990 levels.
+These targets will be reviewed every three years to take into account updated global decarbonization timelines, new technologies, and relevant legislation.
 In addition, the 2016 – 2021 phase of McGill’s Energy Management Plan includes a 64% GHG reduction target below 1990 by 2021 for building energy consumption.
+Stay tuned for the 2018 inventory!

 Platinum Sustainability Rating